grafana/k6-docs/docs/sources/v0.51.x/using-k6-browser/migrating-to-k6-v0-52.md

 {{< /code >}}

-### Promise chain in v0.51
+### Promise chaining in v0.51

-If you want to promise chain the newly migrated async APIs, you won't be able to do that until after the migration and release of k6 `v0.52`.
+No, if you want to chain promises with the APIs soon to be migrated over to async, you won't be able to do that until after the migration and release of k6 `v0.52`.

 For example, you can't do this yet: